 Asset Management is most effective when clear objectives are identified for the short, medium and long term.
 This enables asset and financial data to be used to forecast needs and to calculate the effect of short term decisions on future liabilities.
 Asset Management helps us to connect the short, medium and long term requirements and demands.
-Our planning needs to take into account future pressures of traffic growth and climate change.
+This was clear to see with the arrival of the 'covid 19 pandemic' and allowed resources to be diverted to changing demands such as active travel scheme support.
+Our planning needs to take into account future pressures of traffic growth and climate change in line with SGC climate change strategy, reducing our carbon emissions, via the consideration of new materials and processes and practices.
+Ultimately leading to the long term target of carbon neutrality by 2030.